usdaud/algotradinglib.github.io/en/pedia/f/factor_analysis.md

 ### Principal Component Analysis (PCA)

-Principal Component Analysis is a technique used to reduce the dimensionality of the dataset while retaining most of the variance.
-It transforms the original variables into a new set of orthogonal variables called principal components.
-The first few principal components capture the most significant directions of variance in the data, which simplifies the dataset and makes it easier to analyze.
+[Principal Component Analysis](../p/principal_component_analysis_(pca).md) is a technique used to reduce the dimensionality of the dataset while retaining most of the variance.
+It transforms the original variables into a new set of orthogonal variables called [principal components](../p/principal_components_in_trading.md).
+The first few [principal components](../p/principal_components_in_trading.md) capture the most significant directions of variance in the data, which simplifies the dataset and makes it easier to analyze.

 ### Factor Rotation